atharvakokane/atharvakokane.github.io/projects.md

         return num
 {% endhighlight %}

-<br />**19th september:** this one was a bit hard. had to take a bit of help from the internet. it's called the <a href="https://leetcode.com/problems/valid-parentheses/description/">valid parentheses</a> program.
+<br />**19th september:** this one was a bit hard. had to take a bit of help from the internet. it's called the <a href="https://leetcode.com/problems/valid-parentheses/description/" target= _blank >valid parentheses</a> program.

 {% highlight python %}
 class Solution: